 15.5.3.2 Charges to Support Payments to Existing Generators Under the Consolidated Edison Plan

 The ISO shall collect each Billing Period a charge from each Transmission Customer in the Consolidated Edison Transmission District in order to fund the payments described above in Section 15.5.3.1.
-The charge shall be equal to the product of (a) the Transmission Customer's hourly Load Ratio Share of Load in the Consolidated Edison Transmission District, and (b) the total payments for existing Black Start and System Restoration Services in that Transmission District under Section 15.5.3.1, divided by the total number of hours in the Billing Period.
+The charge shall be equal to the product of (a) the Transmission Customer's hourly load ratio share of Load in the Consolidated Edison Transmission District, and (b) the total payments for existing Black Start and System Restoration Services in that Transmission District under Section 15.5.3.1, divided by the total number of hours in the Billing Period.

 15.5.3.3 Payments to New Generators that Provide Black Start and System Restoration Services in the Consolidated Edison Transmission District